ppy/osu-wiki/wiki/Community/cavoe's_osu!_event/2023/en.md

 ![COEGTS 2023 banner](/wiki/Tournaments/GTS/COEGTS_2023/img/banner.png)

-The Global Taiko Showdown team is hosting a 1v1 osu!taiko LAN tournament at the event, with a fully custom-made mappool complete with original compositions for each beatmap. osu!taiko players of any rank may participate, so long as they can attend for the duration of the tournament.
+The Global Taiko Showdown team hosted a 1v1 osu!taiko LAN tournament at the event, with a fully custom-made mappool complete with original compositions for each beatmap. osu!taiko players of any rank were able participate, so long as they could attend for the duration of the tournament.

 #### Prizes